Engage Curriculum

 We believe our learners need to be comfortable in their environment.

-We ensure that the engage pathway access a stimulating, varied & purposeful sensory environment which promotes individualised exploration and experiences.
+We ensure that the engage pathway accesses a stimulating, varied & purposeful sensory environment which promotes individualised exploration and experiences.

 We believe that our learners need to be ready to learn.